projectatomic/atomic-site/source/blog/2017-11-15-migrating-kubernetes-on-fedora-atomic-host-27.html.md

 ```

  You can then roll back to the previous system container version by running `atomic containers rollback`.

  ```
  # atomic containers rollback etcd
  ```

 ## Migrating Kubernetes and related components using RPM Package Layering

 During the [upgrade to 27](http://www.projectatomic.io/blog/2017/11/fedora-atomic-26-to-27-upgrade/), you can opt to layer on particular packages by appending `--install PACKAGE` to the `rpm-ostree rebase` commands.
 Upon rebooting into 27, your components and any cluster based on them should be up and running.

-### Package layering on master + etcd nodes
+To layer packages on master and etcd nodes, run the following command:

 ```bash
 # rpm-ostree rebase fedora-atomic-27:fedora/27/x86_64/atomic-host --install kubernetes-master --install flannel --install etcd -r
 ```

-### Package layering on worker nodes
+To layer packages on worker nodes, run the following command:

 ```bash
 # rpm-ostree rebase fedora-atomic-27:fedora/27/x86_64/atomic-host --install kubernetes-node --install flannel -r